lgmoneda/data-science-management/index.markdown

 </figure>
 </div>

 Topics about Data Science Leadership.
 The material is under construction.
-In this material, I want to explore the reusability of concepts from other fields and what I consider particular to Data Science.
-I've worked in leadership positions, mainly as a manager, for more than five years years.
+I explore the reusability of concepts from other fields and what I consider particular to Data Science.
+I've worked in leadership positions, mainly as a manager, for more than five years.
 I had the opportunity to lead projects, create roadmaps, set vision, grow people to their first step into management or technical leadership and manage other managers.
 I plan to cover both Management and Technical Leadership.

 Currently, I work as a Data Science Director at Nubank.
 You can contact me via lg[dot]moneda[at]gmail[dot]com or via [LinkedIn](https://www.linkedin.com/in/luis-moneda-310b0010a/).